Are You New Here? Frequently asked Questions

 Where should I sit?
 There are no assigned seats.
 You may sit wherever you like.

 How long does your worship service last?
 We generally aim for an hour.
 On Sundays with special events (baptisms, communion, extra music, new members joining, etc.) it sometimes stretches to a little over an hour.
-After church all people are welcome to stay around for our coffee hour.
+After church, you are welcome to stay around for our fellowship hour.
 It’s a great chance to catch up with old friends and make some new ones.

 Phone: (978) 448- 2091